 Distance Optimization (Auto-ACK Timeout) Determines the distance of the connected station from the AP and automatically adjusts the ACK timeout.
 This is disabled by default.
 If the stations are positioned over a wide area at different distances from the AP, it is recommended to disable this option to prevent the ACK timeout from fluctuating widely.
 Distance (meters) Specifies the distance between the AP and the station, if the previous option is unchecked.
 Min: 300, Max: 12000 (80MHz), 24000 (40MHz), 48000 (20MHz).
 This value may be set to slightly more than the physical distance between the AP and the farthest station.
 Chainmask Selection Sets the antenna port selection on the radio.
 For example, 2x2 means that 2 antennas are being used.
 Note: The following options are for the device operating as an access point (AP).
 Beacon Interval Specifies the interval between beacon transmissions by the AP, in ms. A beacon is a frame broadcast by the AP to synchronize the wireless network.
 For the multiple VAP case, the beacons are transmitted evenly within this interval.
 Thus, if four VAPs are created and the beacon interval is 200 ms, a beacon will be transmitted from the radio portion every 50 ms, from each VAP in a round-robin fashion.
 The default value of the interval is 100 ms. Adaptive noise immunity Controls radio sensitivity in the face of noise sources.
 Adaptive noise immunity allows the AP to reject spurs and non-WLAN noise.
 An advantage is that the AP would have to spend less time decoding the signal, resulting in lower packet loss rate.
 Dynamic channel selection Automatically switches channel to avoid interference.
-Dynamic channel selection is a feature to detect and avoid continuous wave (CW) interference.
+Dynamic channel selection is feature to detect and avoid continuous wave (CW) interference.
+CW interference is feature to detect and avoid continuous wave (CW) interference.
 CW interference or spurs cause the noise floor to be high.
 This stops transmissions as well as causes receives to fail frequently.
 The noise floor is monitored by the calibration logic.
-When the noise floor is above a threshold, the AP performs an automatic re-associate with the AP on their own.

-channel selection.
-It would disconnect from the clients (it would already have due to the interference) and move to a new channel.
-The clients are then expected to
+When the noise floor is above a threshold, the AP is performs an automatic channel selection.
+It would disconnect from the stations (it would already have due to the interference) and move to a new channel.
+The stations are expected to re-associate with the AP on their own.